CaF2/lspJump/README.md

 ## Usage example

 * Open a file with gedit within a "project folder".
+* Hit "F5"
+* Select a profile.
+In this example we use "Ccls" which supports C,C++
-* Hit "F5" and write the path to the folder with "compile_commands.json"
+* Write the path to the folder with "compile_commands.json".
+You can also try "Search project dir"
-* Press "change"
+* Press "Change"
 * F3 (go to definition) and F4 (show references) should now work if you have clicked somewhere in your code
 * To go back press "alt+u", to go forwards press "alt+shift+u"